 Open Lab Notebook

+I began this work in collaboration with the Intelligent Systems Lab, where I was a PhD student advised by Dr. Adam R. Kampff.
 The Intelligent Systems Lab studied how nervous systems “in the wild” (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
-Within this context, I developed a framework for precisely observing nervous systems in increasingly natural environments and contexts.
-I worked with the following goals in mind:
+Within this context, I developed a framework for non-invasively studying nervous systems in environments and contexts beyond the traditional laboratory.

 • to engage with historical context and in questioning the status quo, both in and out of science.